DrHooBs/CSBot/README.md

-# CSBot
+# Classcharts-Daily-Discord

-CSBot is a discord bot designed to be run once a day to fetch classcharts assignments.
+Classcharts-Daily-Discord is a utility designed to be run once a day to fetch classcharts assignments and send them to a user on discord.
 I created this as the lack of notifications and reminders from the classcharts app frustrated me.
 As many of my peers also use discord this was a suitable solution